-The Surface Host's HDMI jack connects a customer supplied 1080p HDMI video monitor or touchscreen.
+The Surface Host's HDMI jack connects to a customer-supplied 1080p HDMI video monitor or touchscreen.
 The two USB ports connect the touchscreen or a USB mouse.
-A USB keyboard can also be connected when User passwords are being used and to enter Event and Preset names.
-A wireless transceiver could alternately be plugged into a USB port to support a wireless mouse and/or keyboard.
+A USB keyboard may also be connected when User passwords are being used and to enter Event and Preset names.
+A wireless transceiver could alternately be plugged into a USB port to support a wireless mouse and keyboard.

-The right side has the Mix Engine connections: the top two RJ45 jacks, labeled Logic 1-6 and 7-12, each have six LIO (Logic In/Out) ports per jack.
+The right side has the Mix Engine's connections: the top two RJ45 jacks, labeled Logic 1-6 and 7-12, each have six LIO (Logic In/Out) ports per jack.
 These LIO ports are also known as GPIO (General Purpose Input/Output).
-Figure 2-5 shows the signals on each pin of a WNIP system Logic jack.
+Figure 2-5 shows the signals that are on each pin of a WNIP system Logic jack.

-LOGIC WIRING
+LOGIC WI RING

 RJ45 PIN (WIRES) SIGNAL

 1 (WHT/ORG) GROUND

 2 (ORG) LIO 1

 3 (WHT/GRN) LIO 2

 4 (BLU) LIO 3

 5 (WHT/BLU) LIO 4

 6 (GRN) LIO 5

 7 (WHT/BRN) LIO 6

 8 (BRN) +5 VDC

-\ EIA/TIA T568B WIRE COLORS
+EIA/TIA T568B WIRE COLORS